-Of the 85 total ongoing Flood Mitigation Projects, there are currently 76 ongoing projects with a dedicated funding source for construction and only 9 without dedicated funding.
-Of these projects, a large majority of them are funded through the Texas Water Development Board's Flood Infrastructure Fund (FIF) or a Drainage Bond Program.
-Of the funded projects, 45 are in Hidalgo County, 14 are in Cameron County, 12 are in Willacy County, 5 are in Webb County, and 1 is in Val Verde County.
+There are currently 76 ongoing projects which do have a dedicated source of funding for construction.
+Of these projects, a large majority of them are funded through the FIF or a Drainage Bond Program.
+Of the funded projects, 45 of them are in Hidalgo County, 14 are in Cameron County, 12 are in Willacy County, 5 are in Webb County and 1 is in Val Verde County.